Jesse Buel: Agricultural reform efforts

-Buel also campaigned for the establishment of a state agricultural school and helped to found the New York State Agricultural Society in 1832 and served several times as its president.
-In 1834 he launched The Cultivator, one of the most popular of the many agricultural journals being published for American farmers in this period.
-He also wrote extensively for other agricultural publications, and his ideas were widely disseminated in two collections of his work, The Farmer's Companion; or Essays on the Principles and Practices of American Husbandry (1838) and the two-volume Farmer's Instructor, chiefly made up of selections from The Cultivator.
+Buel also campaigned for the establishment of a state agricultural school.
+He helped to found the New York State Agricultural Society in 1832 and served several times as its president.
+In 1834, he launched The Cultivator, one of the most popular of the many agricultural journals being published for American farmers in this period.
+Buel wrote extensively for other agricultural publications.
+His ideas were widely disseminated in two collections of his work: The Farmer's Companion; or Essays on the Principles and Practices of American Husbandry (1838) and the two-volume Farmer's Instructor (1841, 1844), chiefly made up of selections from The Cultivator.